waimea-Jadavidson/Level-3-Programming-Project/docs/test-results.md

 ![java_JPY3jDgXtT.gif](images%2Fjava_JPY3jDgXtT.gif)

 This shows the successful outcome of this test, if the player tries to do a invalid input they are met with a pop-up dialog box explaining why.
-This mets my expected rest outcome in my [Test Plan](test-plan.md).
+This meets my expected rest outcome in my [Test Plan](test-plan.md).

 ---